B3000Kcn/minimize-zotero-to-tray/README.md

 Once installed, the plugin works automatically:

 1. **Minimize to Tray**: Close Zotero using any method (X button, Alt+F4, taskbar, etc.) - it will minimize to system tray instead of closing
-2. **Restore from Tray**: Double-click the tray icon to restore Zotero window
+2. **Restore from Tray**: Single-click the tray icon to restore the Zotero window
 3. **Silent Operation**: No popup notifications - clean and unobtrusive
 4. **Completely Quit**: To fully exit Zotero and its tray helper, use the `File` > `Quit` option from the Zotero menu.